dbetz/Parallax-ESP/README.md

     make

+Here is a description of the discovery protocol used by the WX module:

+1) PropLoader broadcasts a UDP packet to port 32420.
+The packet contains a single 32 bit zero value.
+This is a flag indicating that it is a discovery request.
+This allows PropLoader to ignore it since it will receive the broadcast packet just like the WX modules.

+2) PropLoader waits for responses from each WX module.
+Each response has the following JSON code.
+Note that this will result in the first 32 bit value in the packet being non-zero.

+            {
+              "name": <module-name>,
+              "description”:<description>,
+              "reset pin": <pin-number>,
+              "rx pullup": enabled | disabled,
+              "mac address": <mac-address>
+             }

+3) PropLoader collects these responses and then sends more discovery requests, this time including the IP addresses of all modules from which it has already received responses.
+These are 32 bit numbers that follow the initial 32 bit zero value.
+PropLoader does this tree times in attempt to find modules whose responses might have collided with other network traffic.

+4) If a WX module receives a discovery request that includes its own IP address in the payload, it ignores it.

+5) Before a WX module sends a discovery response it first waits a random interval between 10 and 60 milliseconds.
+This is an attempt to prevent discovery responses from colliding.

+6) The WX modules send their discovery replies to port 32420.

+7) All 32 bit numbers are sent in little-endian byte order.

 Below this line is the original ESP-HTTPD README file.
 This is included for reference purposes.
 You should noet try to follow the instructions below.
 ##########################################################################################